cgado12/Twenty48/README.md

 - [ ] Add Husky pre-commit hooks
 - [ ] Add badges for build, laguages, tests, and other fun stuff :)
 - [ ] Create nice modal for clearing best score
+- [ ] Tune css a little better for mobile